Émile Peynot

-Émile Edmond Peynot (November 22, 1850 - December 12, 1932) was a prominent French artist sculptor and medallist.
+Émile Edmond Peynot (/fr/; November 22, 1850 - December 12, 1932) was a prominent French artist sculptor and medallist.

 Bio

 Peynot was born in Villeneuve-sur-Yonne, Burgundy.

 He became well known following his Grand Prize at the Prix de Rome sculpture competition in 1880, and left a legacy of numerous monuments and reliefs in France as well as Argentina and Ecuador.

 He created war memorials in Bar-le-Duc, Charenton-le-Pont, Ecouen, Joigny, Le Touquet-Paris-Plage, Liévin, Sens and for his home town, Villeneuve-sur-Yonne.

 He died in Paris in 1932.